wlanslovenija/tunneldigger/docs/server.rst

 -------------

 The first thing you need is a recent (>= 2.6.36) Linux kernel that supports L2TPv3 tunnels.
-You can find out your linux kernel version using the command ``uname -r``.
+You can find out your linux kernel version using the command ``uname -a``.

 The following modules are required for Tunneldigger operation: